 “Often we see a pick-up in demand immediately after these events -- from displaced residents, insurance adjusters, construction-trades people,” Loeb said.
 “It is way too early to tell if revenues will be materially impacted, as it will depend on how things offset each other.
 Business travel to the east will be canceled, for sure, but people will likely check into hotels with power while their homes have none.”

-Marriott’s New York Marriott Downtown and the Ritz-Carlton New York in Battery Park are closed because of the mandatory evacuation of low-lying areas of New York City, said Kathleen Duffy, spokeswoman for Marriott International Inc.’s (MAR) hotels in New York City.
+Marriott’s New York Marriott Downtown and the Ritz-Carlton New York in Battery Park are closed because of the mandatory evacuation of low-lying areas of New York City, said Kathleen Duffy, spokeswoman for Marriott International Inc.’s (MAR:US) hotels in New York City.
 Water flooded the Marriott Downtown and rose as high as the lobby entrance’s doorknob, she said today.

 “As I was on the phone with the general manager at 8 p.m. yesterday, I heard him say, ‘Here it comes,’” Duffy said.